 Who you hire can have a dramatic effect on your team’s culture and company’s productivity.
 People are the most influential factor in determining the success or failure of a company.
 Hiring is difficult and comes with high stakes.
 Make the wrong hire and you could be living with the consequences for longer than you’d expect.
 Make the right hire and you might be surprised by the asset the person becomes to your company.
 Add the additional variable of hiring someone who is distributed for a remote team and it gets even more complex.
 During the past six years at PSPDFKit, we’ve slowly learned what’s important, what works, and what doesn’t work, at least for us.

 Our hiring process for a prospective candidate usually takes 1-2 weeks - we try to never drag it out longer than two weeks, but are flexible if a candidate only has limited time for calls.
 It all starts with an email response to one of our job openings from a potential candidate.
-We publish open jobs on our jobs page and also advertise the role at various sites and newsletters.
+We publish open jobs on our careers page and also advertise the role at various sites and newsletters.

 Our job post is fairly straightforward and lists a few things that we’d like to see in an application.
 We ask a few open questions like “Who are you as a programmer” and “Send us a piece of code that does something you find interesting, and explain why.”
 The most important thing we look for at this stage from potential candidates is how much they care about applying for the position.
 Sadly, over 90% of the candidates flat out ignore the few questions, which makes it quite easy to just filter them out.